quibbious/SlowPaceNote/README.md

 python main.py
 ```

-## Roadmap
+## What I might do in the future

-- Better Look
+- Better Look []

-- ranges between paces (e.g 50, 100, 150)
+- ranges between paces (e.g 50, 100, 150) []

-- Better button management
+- Better button management []

-- Voice Recognition
+- Voice Recognition []

 ## Optimizations

 There is  a one-file DEV version (spn-dev.py).
 It is the "testing ground" for the roadmap.
-Currently, it features a new, nicer look.
-The only downside is that the code is messy.
+Currently, it features a newer, nicer look.

 ## License